 - Email updates on local events and activities

 The SCIP card

-The SCIP card can help to show that your child/young person has a disability or additional need.
-You need to be on the SCIP Database to get a SCIP Card.
-It can be used:
+The card can help you to show your child/young person has a disability or additional need.
+It does not entitle you to any benefits, goods, or services.
+However, it can be used:

 - as proof that your child /young person has a disability

 - if they need to use facilities provided for disabled people

 - if you need to ask for assistance

 This card does NOT allow you to park in spaces provided for disabled people – for this you must have a Blue Badge.
 Cambridgeshire County Council is responsible for the administration and enforcement of Blue Badge regulations within Cambridgeshire.
 If you reside in Cambridgeshire, you can apply for a Blue Badge.

 You are entitled to a card if your child/young person is enrolled on the SCIP Database and has a disability or additional needs which have a substantial and long-term negative effect on their ability to do normal daily activities and: